©

 Main Street?

-Yes, we account executives had to drive around and around downtown
+executives had to drive around and around downtown location trying

-location trying to find a vacant parking meter, wasting time and
+to find a vacant parking meter, wasting time and gasoline.
+Bill

-gasoline.
-Bill Crawford had a huge general manager's office filled
+Crawford had a huge general manager's office filled with primitive

-the Big D but Bill thought it was great.
-Electrical interference
+D but Bill thought it was great.
+Electrical interference from

-from a dentist's office floors below was an issue.
-The architect
+a dentist's office floors below was an issue.
+The architect and

-and construction fees and the much higher overhead apparently led
+construction fees and the much higher overhead apparently led to

-to Crawford's demise.
-It was a power play to give us the prestige
+Crawford's demise.
+It was a power play to give us the prestige of

 Q: